The town of Edmond, Oklahoma was named for Edmond Schuyler Burdick, a traveling freight agent for the Atchison, Topeka and Santa Fe Railroad.

 Nina W. Hager, 2011

-After two years of research in 2011, Nina Hager, Exhibit Director for the Edmond Historical Society & Museum, discovered the lost history of Edmond Burdick.
+After two years of research in 2011, Nina Hager, Exhibit Director for the Edmond History Museum & Museum, discovered the lost history of Edmond Burdick.
 Her dedicated and systematic research uncovered the first ever seen photograph of the Edmond’s namesake in over 120 years.
 A booklet entitled Edmond Burdick: Railroad Agent, containing more information about Burdick and his family, researched and written by Hager, is now available in the Museum’s Welcome Center & Gift Shop.

 To Download a Copy of the booklet Edmond Burdick: Railroad Agent Click Here